Liam-gosnell/Milestone_three/README.md

 <p>I used Materialize to create a minimalist navigation bar that would toggle a side menu on mobile/tablet devices.
 A user should not have to use the browser's back-button as the navigation bar is fixed.<p>

-#### Hero Image
+#### Hero Video

-<p>I set the body element a fixed background image on all devices as it creates a modern/ professional
+<p>I set the body element a fixed background video on all devices as it creates a modern/ professional
 touch and adds credibility to the site. <p>

 #### Search Box